rguske/blog/content/posts/event-driven-automation-with-project-harbor-and-knative.md

 draft: false
 featuredImage: /img/harbor-webhook-function-cover.png
 description: "The open-source container registry Harbor supports the configuration of webhook endpoints.
 Harbor notifies the webhook endpoint of certain events that occur in a project.
 However, the event sent is not delivered as a CloudEvent.
 By leveraging the power of VEBA/Knative the non-CloudEvent can be send to a webhook function to get transformed in a CloudEvent.
 By transforming the event, other functions can be subscribed to the new event to ultimately get triggered.
 As a use case for it, I'm going to describe how ChatOps can be enabled using event-driven automation."
-categories: ["VMware", "Cloud Native", "FaaS", "Serverless", "Event-Driven"]
+categories: ["Platforms", "Serverless", "Open-Source"]
 tags:
 - VEBA
 - Knative
 - Serverless
 - Kubernetes
+- CloudNative
+- CloudEvents
-- Cloud Native
+- FaaS
 - Harbor
-- CloudEvents
-- Functions
 ---

 <!--more-->